liviur/LRGooglePlusClient/README.md

 ### shareWithDictionary:
 This share method is basically here mainly to be used after a sign in.
-In case a user tried sharing and was not signed in - The LLGooglePlusClient serializes the sharing info into a dictionary and uses it after a succesfull sign in in order to restore the sharing request.
+In case a user tried sharing and was not signed in - The LLGooglePlusClient serializes the sharing info into a dictionary and uses it after a successful sign in in order to restore the sharing request.

 ## Notifications
 To simplify understanding the current state of actions and to ease adding various analytics around actions - I created a few notifications to better understand the flow and lifecycle of the Google Plus Client: